Student Misconduct Complaints

 The University of Lincoln has two complaints avenues available to students,

-1. Student Misconduct Complaints and;
+1. Student Misconduct Complaints – Alleged misconduct involving other University students

 This page gives you further information about making a Student Misconduct Complaint.